 Happy Saturday everyone!
 We’re on day seven of my 12 Days of Handmade Christmas Ornaments series, and I’ve got the cutest little deer and fox felt Christmas ornaments to show you.
 I don’t know if you’ve noticed, but the fox seems to be quickly replacing the owl.
 Maybe it has something to do with the whole What Does the Fox Say song? …maybe not.
 Either way, I couldn’t get that song out of my head the whole time I was making these, and I don’t even like it!
 Ugh… now it’s playing in my head again!!!
 Anyway, merry Christmas to you because this pattern is free!
-You can download it here.
-I would love for you to follow me in some way or subscribe to my blog if you use it.
+You can download it by following the instructions on the bottom of this page.
+Also make sure to take a look at all of my other homemade Christmas ornament tutorials and free felt Christmas ornament patterns.

 If you’ve been reading my blog for a while (or even just seen my homepage), you know that I love felt.
 I’ve done a lot of felt projects, and tried out lots of different kinds of felt.
 I even wrote this post comparing the different kinds to find my favorite.
 I’ve been using National Nonwovens felt exclusively since I wrote that post, and I contacted them recently to see if I could join their pattern partners program.
 Guess what???
 They said YES!
 So legally I am supposed to tell you that they sent me some free felt, but you already know that my opinions aren’t influenced in any way because I wrote that other post a year ago.